-What kind of event most drains you?
+What kinds of events feel most draining to you?

 For me it’s a professional meeting where I need to dress up in uncomfortable business-casual attire and use good manners.